PrimebIue/FBU_Final_APP/README.md

 * [x] User's inputs are saved between sesions.
 * [x] The app can generate a QR code that links to the User's profile that another user with the app can scan.
 * [x] The user can input their hobbies/interests into a list (Recycler View).
+* [x] User can select hobbies by selecting them from a list or adding a new one if it is not yet created.
+* [x] User can when creating new hobbies select up to 4 tags that represent that hobby
+* [x] User can look at a list containing their hobbies and each hobby displays its tags using a custom library for visual polish.
+* [x] The app automatically adds an image and basic description to a newly created hobby using Custom Google Search API
+* [x] After scanning the QR code the app checks for similarities between each User's hobbies/interests and displays the identical hobbies
 * [ ] User can zoom in into the qr code by using 2 finger gesture

-* [x] After scanning the QR code the app checks for similarities between each User's hobbies/interests and displays the similarities.
+**Optional Nice-to-have Stories**

 * [ ] The app allows you to add the other person as a friend in Facebook through the app.

-**Optional Nice-to-have Stories**

 * [ ] After checking for similarities, the app gives you conversation prompts.
-* [ ] The app allows you to access Facebook messenger.
-(Maybe)
+* [ ] App allows user to add a playlist from Spotify.
-* [ ] The app allows you to create private hobbies/interests that are only displayed if the other person has the same hobby/interest
-* [ ] The app allows you to see a Timeline of your friends and see if anyone has added a new interest/hobby, if they recently added a friend, and Facebook posts from your friends related to any of your hobbies/interests.
+* [ ] The app lets you see if someone scanned you code and allows to look at their profile.
+* [ ] Hobby pairing also pairs hobbies with the same tags and adds them to a grid view.
+* [ ] User can have a list of friends.

 ### 2. Screen Archetypes